Loan Against Shares vs. Traditional Loans

 Processing time

-Quick often within 24–48 hours
+Quick, often within 24–48 hours

-3–7 business days or more
+Usually 3–7 business days

-Ownership of investment
+Ownership

 You retain ownership of shares